 Simply one of the ten best birding areas in South Africa at any time of the year!

-The Underberg/Himeville/Creighton/Sani Pass area is the key to the Southern African birding experience for foreign and local birders.
-More than a thousand birders visit annually, but while the Sani Pass is the principle focus, birders seldom realise the diversity of the special birds.
+The Underberg/Himeville/Creighton/Sani Pass area is key to the southern African birding experience for foreign and local birders.
+More than a thousand birders visit annually, but while the Sani Pass is the principal focus, birders seldom realise the diversity of the special birds.